Safe Care Family Visitation

 |

-Research has shown that parents of children 0-5 that participate in SafeCare are 30% less likely to be referred or re-referred to DFCS for child maltreatment.
+Research has shown that parents of children 0-5 that complete SafeCare are 30% less likely to be referred or re-referred to DFCS for child maltreatment in the future.

 DFCS Caseworkers receive weekly updates on the case including standardized assessments and case management notes.